 - 1. Chairs of academic departments are appointed by the Dean of the College in consultation with members of the department.
 Such appointments are normally for a three-year period and may be extended. - 2.
 The chair is responsible to the Dean of the College for specific administrative duties as described below and to full-time colleagues on all matters relating to departmental policy.
-On policy matters the chair is expected to give full consideration to divergent opinions within the department and to take note of them in statements of departmental position.

-- 3. The specific administrative duties of the chair include the following: - a.
+On policy matters the chair is expected to give full consideration to divergent opinions within the department and to take note of them in statements of departmental position. - 3.
+The specific administrative duties of the chair include the following: - a.
 Curriculum.
 Overall planning of the curriculum and presentation to the Faculty Planning Committee and Curriculum Subcommittee. - b.
 Faculty assignments.
 Designation of faculty members to teach specific courses within the department curriculum, and in the Cultural Studies Program. - c.
 Budget.
 Preparation of the annual budget request for equipment, supplies, and services for presentation to the Dean of the College.
 The chair must authorize all departmental requisitions within the budget, and may delegate this responsibility temporarily during an absence, with the approval of the Dean of the College.
-It is the chair's responsibility to maintain records and inventories in an orderly manner, and to establish appropriate procedures for protecting and maintaining equipment. d.
+It is the chair's responsibility to maintain records and inventories in an orderly manner, and to establish appropriate procedures for protecting and maintaining equipment.
 Evaluation.
-Ensure that evaluations are conducted and completed by Review Committees. - e.
+Ensure that evaluations are conducted and completed by Review Committees. - d.
 Vacancies and searches.
 Coordinate search committees and search processes.
-Affirmative Action/Equal Employment Opportunity search procedures must be followed. - f.
+Affirmative Action/Equal Employment Opportunity search procedures must be followed.
 Employee supervision and evaluation.
-Supervision of student and regular employees of the College assigned to the department to perform various tasks in carrying on departmental programs.
+Supervision of students and employees of the College assigned to the department to perform various tasks in carrying on departmental programs.
 Supervision includes assigning employees to specific duties, providing or arranging for special instruction or training, preparing periodic evaluations of employees' performance, and authorizing time cards for payroll purposes.
-If grievances or disagreements arise in non-faculty personnel matters, chairs should consult with the Director of Human Resources. - g.
-Annual Report.
-Submission to the Dean of the Faculty by June 1 of each year a report of significant developments and activities relating to the department.
-This report should include the following information: changes in curriculum, staff, and facilities during the current year; a listing of courses by number, title, and instructor with enrollments for each, and total departmental enrollments; and special needs and plans, with recommendations for strengthening the department program.
+If grievances or disagreements arise in non-faculty personnel matters, chairs should consult with the Director of Human Resources.
+Assessment and Program Review.
+The chair is responsible for the submission of the annual department assessment report to the Dean of the College by June 1 following the guidelines set for by IRAP (Institutional Research, Assessment and Planning).
+Moreover, the chair leads the effort for program review every eight years: a process which includes a self-study, external review and the creation of an action plan following the review.